New Mexico Lobos men's basketball: Bob King (1962–1972)

 The Lobos lost Daniels and Monroe to graduation and were picked in the 1967–68 preseason to finish last in the WAC.
 Instead, they started the season 17–0, rising to #6 before beating #5 Utah in the Pit, propelling the Lobos to #4.
-Four starters averaged in double-figures in scoring, led by senior guard Ron Nelson at 19.5 points a game.Media Guide 2013–14, p.100.
+Four starters averaged in double-figures in scoring, led by senior guard Ron Nelson at 19.5 points a game.
 They swept their regular season match-ups against New Mexico State, with both teams ranked in the top ten at the time of their second game.
 The Lobos won the WAC championship, Nelson was named a Helms All-American, and the Lobos earned their first NCAA tournament appearance.
 They entered the tournament 23–3 and ranked #6.
 They hosted their first-round game in The Pit but lost to unranked Santa Clara.
-Starting center Greg "Stretch" Howard was ineligible due to an NCAA rule disallowing transfers to play in postseason games; without his 14 points and 10 rebounds a game, the Lobos' balanced attack withered, and Nelson was their only consistent offense.Media Guide 2013–14, pp.114,116.
+Starting center Greg "Stretch" Howard was ineligible due to an NCAA rule disallowing transfers to play in postseason games; without his 14 points and 10 rebounds a game, the Lobos' balanced attack withered, and Nelson was their only consistent offense.
 Also playing in the first round at The Pit, New Mexico State lost to eventual champion UCLA, then won the consolation game over the Lobos, who finished the season 23–5.

 The 1968–69 season began with high expectations and the Lobos ranked in the top ten, but they dropped out after a string of road losses.
 Howard led a young team, scoring 19.7 per game, with sophomores Willie Long and Petie Gibson beginning their runs as three-year starters.
 The Lobos swept #8 New Mexico State, with Gibson hitting a memorable last-second shot in the latter game, leading to a brief return to the national rankings.
 The team finished the season 17–9 but failed to receive an NIT berth.
 The Lobos slumped to a 42–36 record over the next three seasons.
 Long averaged 23.9 points a game both his junior and senior seasons, earning all-WAC honors both seasons and all-American recognition in 1971.
 He finished with career averages of 19.8 points and 10.2 rebounds per game, and his 23 double-doubles in 1969–70 still stands as the Lobo season record.
-Gibson compiled career averages of over 11 points and seven assists per game, still holding UNM records for career assists per game and four other assists categories.Gibson later taught in the Albuquerque Public School system for more than three decades, gaining recognition as a mentor and role model, and he was named to the New Mexico Sports Hall of Fame in 2000.
-Petie Gibson, Profile, New Mexico Sports Hall of Fame.
+Gibson compiled career averages of over 11 points and seven assists per game, still holding UNM records for career assists per game and four other assists categories.